sveetch/cookiecutter-bireli/docs/index.rst

 Bireli
 ======

-This is a Django project template with `Cookiecutter`_ to produce a ready to start project.
+Bireli is a Django project template with `Cookiecutter`_ to produce a ready to start project.

 It emphases on quality, modularity and modern stable stack.